ethereum/hevm/doc/src/dstest-tutorial.md

-# Controlling the Unit Testing Environment

-## Writing Tests
+# Ds-test Tutorial

-Test cases must be prepended with `prove_` and the testing contract must inherit from `Test` from (Forge's standard test library)[https://book.getfoundry.sh/forge/forge-std].
+Test cases must be prepended with `prove_` and the testing contract must inherit from `Test` from [Forge's standard test library](https://book.getfoundry.sh/forge/forge-std).
 First, import Test:
 `import {Test} from "forge-std/Test.sol";` and then inherit from it via `... is Test`.
 This allows hevm to discover the test cases it needs to run.
 Like so: